iamsalamafridi/DataJournalismTextbook/Modules/Replication/replication_datadiary_excelexample.md

-# A simple data diary
+# A data diary of global chinese aid project

 A simple data diary for the [beginning of the Excel math review module](../MathReview/mathreview_with_excel.md) might look something like this: